KarimAziev/picar-x-racer/README.md

 pyenv global 3.11
 ```

-This project uses neither `Picamera` nor `Picamera 2`; instead, it uses `cv2`.
-To access the camera, you need to edit a configuration file in the boot partition of the Raspberry Pi.
-If you are using the `bullseye` version of Raspberry Pi OS, it is located at `/boot/config.txt`.
-If you are using the `bookworm` version, it is at `/boot/firmware/config.txt`.
+This project uses neither `Picamera` nor `Picamera 2`; instead, it uses `OpenCV`. `Picamera` is much slower than `OpenCV`, which directly accesses the `/dev/video0` device to grab frames.
+To access the camera, you need to edit a configuration file in the boot partition of the Raspberry Pi:

+- If you are using the `bullseye` version of Raspberry Pi OS, the configuration file is located at `/boot/config.txt`.
+- If you are using the `bookworm` version, it is located at `/boot/firmware/config.txt`.

 In this file, you need to add the following lines: